Download the Simple Guide to Freemasonry

 As a member of the Freemasons, the Grand Lodge of California, and Old West Lodge No. 813, we are a part of a worldwide organization that values tradition, history, and timeless wisdom.
 The traditions and core values of our fraternity are meaningful today and will endure for centuries to come because of our direct impact in our community, through our charities, and on a personal level.

 Interested in Old West Lodge?
-We have a Stated Dinner the first Tuesday of every month at 6:30 pm that all are invited to.
-All Mason’s in good standing are invited to our monthly Stated Meeting that follows directly after our Stated Dinner starting at 7:30 pm.
+We have a Stated Dinner the first Tuesday of every month at 6:30 pm that is open to everyone.
+All Masons in good standing are also invited to our monthly Stated Meeting directly following our Stated Dinner, starting at 7:30 pm.

 Old West Lodge membership is open to men 18 and older who meet the qualifications and standards of character and intention, and who believe in a Supreme Being.
 Men of all ethnic and religious backgrounds are welcome.